Date: 24 September 2013. Prepping - Plastics.

 tight.
 That means those flimsy ones that are four-for-a-buck at the

-discount stores won't work.
+discount stores will not prevent bugs from eating your supplies.
 Sturdy containers that will hold small

-quantities -- that's what you're going to shoot for aboard your boat.
+quantities are ideal.
+That is what you are going to shoot for aboard your boat.
 Big

-containers are out for day to day use because we all fight dampness.
-It's
+containers are not suitable for day to day use because we all fight dampness.
+It

-easier to keep fresh if the box isn't huge.
+easier to keep items fresh if the box is nott huge.
 This is one section of below

-my sink storage and I you'll see I stacked quite compactly.
+my sink storage and I you will see I stacked quite compactly.